Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 |Productivity

-|Using smart phones can result in increased productivity for professional adults.
+|Using smartphones can result in increased productivity for professional adults.

 |Communication

-|Smart phones can lead to improved communications among employees.
+|Smartphones can lead to improved communications among employees.

 |Mobility

-|As a result of using smart phones, business people can be more mobile with their work.
+|As a result of using smartphones, business people can be more mobile with their work.

 Having these important foundation details completed is a great way to develop your essay as you build on each part.
 It is also an effective method to make sure you are on the right track.

-Depending on your instructor (or if you’re working with a tutor), you can show your outline to them to get feedback before you launch into your entire essay.
+Depending on your instructor (or tutor, if you have one), you can show your outline to them to get feedback before you launch into your entire essay.

 Even if you don't have anyone to provide a critique, the outline can make it easier to revise how you will approach the rest of your paragraph essay.